izzannuf/resignment-intention-project/README.md

 # resignment-intention-project
 Our final project for our Artificial Intelligence and Data Science class.
-Tasked with a large dataset, we were instructed to explore the dataset, analyze it, and make machine learning models to help the company make better data driven decisions.
+Tasked with a large dataset, we were instructed to **explore the dataset, analyze it, and make machine learning models to help the company make better data driven decisions**.

-For our project, we were given a dataset about resignment intention in a company.
+For our project, we were given a dataset about **resignment intention** in a company.
 Our tasks included:
 1. Visualizing the characteristics of employees that wanted to resign.
 2. Finding out if employees choose to resign after getting a promotion.
 3. Finding out which department has the most loyal employees.